HamidKarimi-Rouzbahani/mrc-open-day-2021/_episodes/external-lesson_3.md

 ---
 > ## Discussion `15 min`
-> Please feel free to ask any questions about how to report your publications to MRC CBU.
+> Please feel free to ask any questions about how to share your data at the MRC CBU.